MRU-Dev-Circle/ProjectMRU/README.md

 <!-- tocstop -->

 ## About💬
-- __Manav Rachna University__ hosting an online event __Project MRU (Hacktoberfest 2020)__ brought to you by DigitalOcean in partnership with Dev & Intel — is a month-long celebration of open-source software.
+- __Manav Rachna University__ hosting an online event __Project MRU (Hacktoberfest 2021)__ brought to you by DigitalOcean in partnership with Dev & Intel — is a month-long celebration of open-source software.
 - Maintainers are invited to guide would-be contributors towards issues that will help move the project forward, and contributors get the opportunity to give back to both projects they like and others they've just discovered.

 # ✨No contribution is too small✨

 ## Steps and Rewards🎁
 - Step1: Sign up on the [Hacktoberfest site](https://hacktoberfest.digitalocean.com).
 To qualify for the official limited edition Hacktoberfest shirt, you must register and make four pull requests between October 1-31.
-- Step2: After the first step, register yourself and check in at [Project MRU, MLH site](https://organize.mlh.io/participants/events/4772-project-mru-hacktober-fest)
-- Step3: Join our [Slack channel](http://bit.ly/projectmru-slack) for further event details.
+- Step2: After the first step, join our [Discord Server](https://discord.gg/NmuJu9eyhs) for further event details..
 - Connect with other Hacktoberfest participants by using @DigitalOcean, @hacktoberfest, #hacktoberfest on your social media platform of choice.
-- New to DigitalOcean?
-Receive USD $100 in infrastructure credit at https://do.co/hacktoberfest100.

 ## What to do??💪
-- To earn your Hacktoberfest tee or tree reward, you must register and make four valid pull requests (PRs) between October 1-31 (in any time zone). - PRs can be made to any public repo on GitHub, not only the ones with issues labeled Hacktoberfest.
+- To earn your Hacktoberfest tee or tree reward, you must register and make four valid pull requests (PRs) between October 1-31 (in any time zone).
+- PRs can be made to any public repo on GitHub, not only the ones with issues labeled Hacktoberfest.
 - If a maintainer reports your pull request as spam or behavior not in line with the project’s code of conduct, you will be ineligible to participate.
-- This year, the first 70,000 participants who successfully complete the challenge will be eligible to receive a prize.

 ### How to contribute to this project
 Here are 3 quick and painless ways to contribute to this project: